Ashfield, Western Australia

 Ashfield is a residential suburb of Perth, Western Australia in the Town of Bassendean.
 The suburb is located along the Swan River.
 The Midland line passes through the suburb and it is serviced by the Ashfield railway station.

 It is home to Ashfield Reserve, which also contains Ashfield Arena.
 It also contains Ashfield Flats, the largest river flat remaining in the Perth metropolitan area.

-The housing was originally established as small collection of railway houses near the train line.
+The housing was originally established as a small collection of railway houses near the train line.
 In the late 1950s early 1960s the area experienced a small boom of housing (400 houses) mostly built by the then State Housing Commission partly funded by the sale of half the properties to individuals.
 In the late 1960s the State Housing started to reacquire some of those properties.
 During the late 1990s the suburb underwent a revamp driven by the State Housing Commission, now called the Department of Housing.
 This occurred in conjunction with the infill sewage project which was created to convert Perth homes from septic tanks and leach drains to mains sewage.
 They bulldozed houses on land where they had adjoining properties.
 For every three houses removed five to seven were built in their place.
 The majority of these were sold off to low income and first home buyers.